jhucsf/fall2022/assign/assign04.md

 **Due**: Wednesday, Nov 9th by 11 pm Baltimore time

+*Update 11/08*: Clarify how the FD should be closed.
+We will still accept the old behavior since this is close to the deadline.

 Assignment type: **Pair**, you may work with one partner

 ## Getting started